Showing Demonstrated Interest in a College Helps Prevent Being Labeled a “Stealth Applicant”

 Bonus tip: Colleges are also watching what students do on social media.
 Following the college on Instagram, liking posts, or even commenting–it all shows demonstrated interest.

-3. Engage Face to Face
+3. Engage Face-to-Face

 You may not be able to hop on a plane and do an in-person tour of every school on the list, but a virtual tour counts as showing demonstrated interest and also serves to inform your family about offerings at each institution.
 If you can visit in person, aim for a personal tour where you are able to interact with staff, especially those in the departments your student is most interested in.